9 of the Best Deltoid Exercises to Build Your Shoulders

-- Pause at the top, then lower dumbbells back down to start, rotating your palms back face you.
+- Pause at the top, then lower dumbbells back down to start, rotating your palms back toward you.
 Repeat.

 Benefits: “The jerk press helps build power and strength, and you use the delts along with your traps and triceps,” Logie says.

-- Start with your feet hip-width apart, holding a dumbbell in each hand at shoulder height, palms facing each other.
+- Start with your feet hip-width apart, holding a pair of dumbbells in front of your shoulders, palms facing each other.
 This is the starting position.

 - In one explosive motion, press the weights overhead while jumping one foot forward, and one foot back so you land in high lunge.

-- Step the front foot back to the starting position, bringing the weights back to shoulder height.
+- Step your front foot back to the starting position, bringing the weights back to shoulder height.
 Repeat.

-Benefits: Not only does this combination movement work your delts, it also works many other muscles in your upper body, including the biceps, forearms, and triceps, Logie says.
+Benefits: Not only does this combination movement work your delts, it also works many other muscles in your upper body, including your biceps, forearms, and triceps, Logie says.

-- Stand with your feet hip-width apart, holding a dumbbell in each hand with your arms at your side, palms facing each other.
+- Stand with your feet hip-width apart, holding a dumbbell in each hand with your arms at your sides, palms facing each other.

 - Keeping your elbows tucked into your sides, curl dumbbells up to your shoulders without moving your upper arms.

-- Push dumbbells above your head until your arms are straight, keeping your palms facing each other.
+- Press the dumbbells above your head until your arms are straight, keeping your palms facing each other.

-- Lower the weights back down to your shoulder, then lower your arms all the way straight down to your sides.
+- Lower the weights back down to your shoulders, then lower your arms all the way straight down to your sides.
 Repeat.

 Benefits: “Even though the rear delts get employed during back exercises, they tend to be one of the least developed muscles on the body because people don’t target them specifically enough,” Logie says.
-This move is one of the best to target the rear delts.
-Be sure to maintain strict form to keep the rear delts engaged and the spine safe, forgoing the heavy weights if necessary.
+This move is one of the best to target your rear delts.
+Be sure to maintain strict form to keep them engaged and keep your spine safe, forgoing heavy weights if necessary.

-- Stand with your feet hip-width apart, holding a dumbbell in each hand at your side.
+- Stand with your feet hip-width apart, holding a dumbbell in each hand at your sides.

-- Bend at the hips, keeping a flat back, and allowing your arms to hang straight down with your palms facing your body.
+- Hinge at your hips, keeping your back flat, and allowing your arms to hang straight down with your palms facing each other.

-- With elbows slightly bent, raise one arm out to the side until it is parallel with your back.
-Lower, and repeat with the other arm.
+- With elbows slightly bent, raise your arms out to the sides until they are parallel with your back.
+Slowly lower the weights and repeat.

 Benefits: This total-body move employs your quads, glutes, all three parts of your deltoid muscles, and your obliques.
 Braun loves that it utilizes many different muscle groups in the upper and lower body, and that it builds rotational strength in the core.

-- Stand with your legs wide, toes turned out, holding one dumbbell with both hands.
-Bend your arms so you’re holding the dumbbell up to your chest.
+- Stand with your legs wide, toes turned out 45 degrees, holding one dumbbell with both hands in front of your chest.
 This is the starting position.

-- Push through heels to straighten your legs.
+- Push through your heels to straighten your legs.

-- Starting on the left, circle the dumbbell all the way around your head, rotating it around to the left.
+- Starting on the left, circle the dumbbell all the way around your head, rotating it around and back to the left.

-- As you bring the dumbbell around to the front, continue the motion and pivot both feet to the left.
+- As you bring the dumbbell around to the front, continue the motion and pivot both feet to your left.

 - Straighten your legs and pivot back to the staring position, bringing the dumbbell back in front of your chest.
 Repeat on other side.

-Benefits: This move may seem simple, but you’re working the front part of the deltoid, triceps, and the serratus anterior (the muscle under your shoulder blade covering your ribs), all to build strength in and increase shoulder stability, Braun says.
+Benefits: This move may seem simple, but you’re working the front head of your deltoid, your triceps, and your serratus anterior (the muscle under your shoulder blade that covers your ribs), all to build strength in and increase shoulder stability, Braun says.

 - Adjust an incline bench so the back is vertical and sit on the seat.